myangga/vessel/README.md

 This mongo container is then accessed via `mongodb://mongo/<databasename>`

-### Sails blueprint auto routes are on by default and schema has been turned off
+### Sails blueprint auto routes are on by default
+You can change these settings in `/api/config/blueprints.js`.

 Sails `config.blueprints.actions` and `config.blueprints.rest` are enabled by default.
 That means if you navigate to the `/api` folder and run `sails generate api hats` you'll be able to access the api at conventional REST endpoints: